Convex-Dev/payment-pointers/README.md

 Following sections review the scope of smart contracts, what can be currently leveraged, what needs to be built atop in the context of
 Web Monetization and this grant.
 They focus on the concept of shares, rights to be selected as a payment receiver for a given revenue stream.
+Shares can be staked on payments pointers by owners to rise their chance of being selected for each and every subsequent payment.

 Those smart contracts: